 Welcome to Room 6!
-I am Mary Quinn and I am beginning my twenty-sixth year here at St. Michael.
-I have been teaching forty-five years and I have never gotten out of first grade!
+I am Mary Quinn and I am beginning my twenty-seventh year here at St. Michael.
+I have been teaching forty-six years and I have never gotten out of first grade!
 I think that children of this age are the most fun, exciting, challenging, and enjoyable of all levels.
 What we do here forms the basis for a lifetime of learning.
 Room 6 will be a very positive place and I hope that this is what you emphasize at home also.
 We will learn through a combination of hard work and fun-filled activities.
 I am very excited to welcome your child.

 I would like to give you some scheduling information for our classroom.
 Our activities are as follows: Monday-P.E., Tuesday-Art, Wednesday-Computers, Thursday-Art, and Friday-Music.

 Our entire first grade curriculum conforms to the Common Core Standards and Archdiocese of Chicago Benchmarks.

 I am very excited about our reading program.
 We use the McGraw-Hill Wonders program.
 The first grade will be employing the “Daily Five” language arts model.
 It is a framework for reading instruction.
 A letter explaining it is being sent home.
 We will have traditional whole group instruction and small group/differentiated instruction.
 The children will have a large block of “language arts” time daily which will involve both large group and small group activities.
 This language arts curriculum involves reading, writing, spelling, grammar, and phonics.
 Our days will be very, very busy and we will all be learning!